LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 a custom visual representation that has information about his lawyer or accountant registration number.

 * **EnableBilling**: if `true` enables the billing module.
+* **DisableBillingInformationCheck** (v1.18.0): if `true` disables the check that verifies if the billing information has been set whenever a paid transaction is created by a user or organization.

 * **UseCustomStaticHomePage**: if `true`, uses the static file index.html from the theme-assets as the home page.
 After the login, users will always be redirected to the
 `<SiteUrl>/private` as the home page will be static.
 You may change the redirect URL using the `RedirectUri` setting in the OIDC Config section.